The Dragon Heroes: Synopsis

 With Shuilinglong's help, Yuanbao discovers that he is not really an orphan: his mother is actually the First Princess and his father was executed by the Emperor for his close relationship with the Dragon King.
 Yuanbao, who was then still very young, was saved by an immortal when the Emperor tried to kill him, and was subsequently adopted by Wang Jili.
 The First Princess has been secretly holding a grudge against the Emperor for her husband's death and her son's disappearance, so she has been plotting to kill Li Bin and the Emperor.
 However, she gives up her desire for vengeance after she reunites with her long-lost son.

 Shuilinglong and Xiaobailong train hard to increase their powers and eventually manage to rescue the Dragon King.
 The conflict between humans and dragons seemingly comes to an end when both sides grudgingly agree to a marriage between Shuilinglong and Li Bin upon seeing how much they love each other.
 However, in a twist of events, the Emperor breaks the truce and kills the Dragon King, and later gets killed by Yao Lie in turn.
-Yao Lie, in his quest to increase his powers, betrays Wang Mingzhu's love for him and turns evil.
-He tries to force Shuilinglong to marry him instead.
+Yao Lie, in his quest for greater power, becomes evil and tries to force Shuilinglong to marry him.
 Shuilinglong, Yan Cheng, Li Bin and the others join forces to find an icy arrow to counter Yao Lie and defeat him.
 Yao Lie realises his misdeeds and repents.

 In the end, Shuilinglong sees that Yan Cheng truly loves Feicui so she leaves Feicui's body and uses her powers to revive the real Feicui.
 Her spirit continues to wander around freely.
 Li Bin gives up his royal status and leaves to join Shuilinglong.
 Yao Lie leaves with Wang Mingzhu to lead a peaceful life.
 Yuanbao becomes the new emperor and promises to be a good ruler.